Address: 93 Albert Street

 Entrees: $11 – $28

-The romantic streets of Winnipeg’s historic Exchange District are where the cool kids go–it has been that way for decades.
-As a result, restaurant upstarts in this ‘hood have somewhat of a leg up out of the starting gate, anticipated as the next hot spot everyone will be talking about.
+The romantic streets of Winnipeg’s historic Exchange District has been where the creatives hang for decades.
+As a result, restaurants in this ‘hood have somewhat of a leg up when it comes to alluring the cool.

-Tucked into a long, narrow space in heritage digs, the newest spot to bring Spanish-style tapas to the ‘Peg revels in old world hospitality.
 Happy smiles, the kind given to friends, and engaging tableside banter invite conversation from the outset.
-Warm colours and greenery, soft lighting, easy listening Spanish music, and stylish Mediterranean tilework set a moody backdrop for companions to catch up.
-Space fills up quickly each night at high top tables, followed by diners sitting intimately shoulder to shoulder along the bar.
-The room is abuzz.
+Soft lights casting a pink glow, easy listening music and stylish Mediterranean tilework set a moody backdrop for companions to catch up.
+Space fills up quickly at the hand-honed high-top tables, but sitting intimately shoulder to shoulder along the bar offers a prime view of the cooking action.

-While a few short years ago, tapas style eating was a hard sell in this city–prairie folks like big plates of food–the small plates trend has snowballed.
-Many restaurants have added more appetizers to their menus, rebranded “tapas” to score cache off of Spain’s pub scene.
-Shareable eats have won the hearts of diners eager to try something new while keeping options open for another plate.
+It’s difficult to remember a time when tapas style eating was a hard sell in this city, the trend has snowballed way beyond the Spanish-inspired pub scene.
+Shareable plates have won the hearts of diners eager to try something new while keeping options open for another taste.

 Here, signature dishes from Spain and France are sautéed swiftly over a couple burners behind the bar, filling the room with heady aromas.
-Garlic, sweet paprika and frying mushrooms entice.
+Garlic, sweet paprika and frying onions entice.
 Many little plates stage a seduction and delight the senses.
-French baguette accompanies salmon mousse.
-Sourdough bread is slathered in goat cheese, mushrooms and fresh herbs.
-Chicken liver pate is luscious and smooth – accompanied with picante medley of pickles, and more bread.
-A Chorizo and potato pan fry mix is spiced with smoky, sweet chili; piment d’espelettes from French Basque countryside.